Uninett/nav/NOTES.rst

 address in an alert subscription.
 The address is the URL you got when setting up the webhooks integration.

-The username, emoji and channel for the messages are defined when setting up the integration, but if you for some reason want to override this you can do it in alertengine.conf.
+The username, emoji user-icon and channel for the messages are defined when setting up the integration, but if you for some reason want to override this you can do it in alertengine.conf.

 NAV 4.3